-NatureServe and our Network assess the conservation status of species and ecosystems to evaluate the risk that a given species will go extinct or a given ecosystem will be eliminated.
+NatureServe and our Network assess the conservation status of species and ecosystems to evaluate the risk that a given species will go extinct or a given ecosystem will collapse.
+For species, we assess full species and subspecific units.
+For ecosystems, ranking is conducted at multiple levels, from regional to local types (most typically group, alliance, and association, or natural community equivalents).
 We have developed a rigorous, consistent, and repeatable method for evaluating and documenting the relative imperilment of both species and ecosystems based on the best available science.

 Using a 5-point scale from critically imperiled (1) to secure (5), we evaluate data and published studies to assign conservation status ranks at three geographic scales: global, national, and subnational.
 We call these Global, National, and Subnational Ranks (or “G-Ranks,” N-Ranks” and “S-Ranks”).
 You can find the definitions for NatureServe's Conservation Status Ranks on NatureServe Explorer.